eeriemyxi/vert/README.md

 ```
 # Configuration
 By default it uses `tarfile` and `zipfile` modules from Python's standard
 library to extract content.
-If you'd like to use `tar` and `zipfile` utilities
+If you'd like to use `tar` and `unzip` utilities
 instead, then you can set `VERT_USE_EXTERNAL_TOOLS` environment variable to
 `"true"`; setting it to anything else will mean `"false"`, but that may change
 later so your safest bet is to set it to "false" if you want to turn it off.